 In many of the paintings there are references to the Kabbalah and it’s imagery.
 Kabbalah is the spiritual path of Judaism.
 It provides meditative, mystical and practical guidance.
 It is a vast field of knowledge and experience.
 And in many of the following imagery there are reflections of Kabbalistic concepts including a basic one that has a visual component called the “Etz Chaim” – the tree of life, and it divides into 10 energy-like centers called Sephirot that are part of this tree.
 Each of these has colors associated with it.

 I took on these projects as a personal assignment of doing a drawing for each week.
-It has been fun and a challenge and an opportunity to get closer to Torah.
-But, I must admit these images are mostly surface and just touching the edges of the depth one could go and can go into the teachings.
+It has been engrossing and expansive and given me an opportunity to get closer to Torah.
+But, I must admit these images are mostly surface renderings just touching the edges of the depth one could go and can go into the teachings.

 Each of the paintings and drawings is followed with my commentary often explaining what I have pictured and why.
 In the search window on the top right you can type in the parsha and then see the various interpretations.

 It is said that everyone should write a copy of the Torah during their live times.
-These are my versions.
+These are making up my version.